tomatolog/manticore/docs/9_api_reference/general_query_settings/setlimits.rst

 searching at (``$cutoff``).
 All parameters must be non-negative integers.

-F.html two parameters to SetLimits() are identical in behavior to MySQL LIMIT clause.
+First two parameters to SetLimits() are identical in behavior to MySQL LIMIT clause.
 They instruct ``searchd`` to return at most ``$limit`` matches starting from match number ``$offset``.
-The default offset and limit settings are 0 and 20, that is, to return f.html 20 matches.
+The default offset and limit settings are 0 and 20, that is, to return first 20 matches.

 ``max_matches`` setting controls how much matches ``searchd`` will keep in RAM while searching. <b>All</b> matching documents will be normally